 - Strategic integration of climate mitigation and resilience activities into applicant's operational strategies, including establishing management structures, verifying performance, allocating budget, engaging the supply chain, and demonstrating a track record of establishing and achieving GHG reduction and climate risk mitigation goals.

-- Key initiatives related to climate change response, as well as related goals, benchmarks, plans and requirements put into place by the organization.
+- Key initiatives related to climate action, as well as related goals, benchmarks, plans and requirements put into place by the organization.

-- Quality of engagement with non-profit organizations, governmental organizations and/or other non-advocacy collaborations in which the applicant/nominee is an active member/participant.
+- Quality of engagement with non-profit organizations, governmental organizations, and/or other non-advocacy collaborations in which the applicant is an active member/participant.

 - Nature of involvement in education and training of internal staff and management, as well as external stakeholders, partners, suppliers, competitors, and/or others.

 - Effectiveness of governance related to personnel and climate initiatives.

 - Activities that are deemed to be better than business-as-usual.